Vision & Mission

 In 2001 we kicked off the above community service project to support greening activities in Horqin Desert through Green Network, a Japan-based non-profit organization.
 In 2006, we embarked on a journey to plant one million trees in the Horqin Desert.

 Since then we have been committed to tree planting activities in the Horqin Desert, assisting its recovery into the lush grassland it once was, with the goal of impacting the land and its people in a positive manner.
 To achieve this goal, an annual trip is planned and led by Timberland® Global Stewards.
 Made up of our staff, collaborative partners and members of the media, the Timberland® Global Stewards aims to witness and improve the overall situation, through both tree planting and shedding light on the Horqin Desert situation.
+View sharing by our Timberland staffs and the Plant My Pledge pioneers.

 The consequences of desertification are very costly.
 Desertification is occurring at a speed of 6 million hectares annually; a rate of 1,900 sq. meters per second.
 It destroys countless habitats of endangered species across the planet, damaging both communities and ecosystems.